 - Not user-friendly, plan on learning some genealogy tools

-GEDmatch does not sell its own DNA kit, however any DNA file you upload gets a kit number.
-The newest development of GEDmatch -- Genesis -- gives users even more capabilities and the ability to process multiple kit numbers.
+GEDmatch does not sell its own DNA testing kit.
+However, if you upload your MyHeritage DNA file to GEDmatch, it gets a kit number.
+The newest development of GEDmatch – Genesis – gives users even more capabilities and the ability to process multiple kit numbers.

 You can upgrade to the Tier 1 subscription by donating $10 a month and receive more tools, like the ability to parse your DNA or recreate the DNA profile of a lost loved-one, or the ability to research a GEDCOM family tree file.
 It’s sort of like Google for your DNA.

 If you get a DNA test with MyHeritage, the raw data you can request to download is compatible with GEDmatch.
 Simply register with GEDmatch, and follow the instructions to upload your file and get started.
 GEDmatch offers powerful tools used by genetic genealogists and law enforcement to identify DNA samples.